HaxeCheckstyle/haxe-checkstyle/README.md

 # Checkstyle for Haxe

+Automated code analysis tool ideal for projects that want to enforce a coding standard.

 Please note that this project was originally created by [@mcheshkov](https://github.com/mcheshkov) called [haxelint](https://github.com/mcheshkov/haxelint).
 So full credit to him.

 I have customized and made it flexible with additional checks configurations.